Inside Candle Pattern: Types, Strategies, Pros & Cons

 Cons

-May lead to false breakouts in low-volume or sideways markets.
+Can result in false breakouts in low-volume or sideways phases.

-Helps assess a temporary pause in trend before continuation or reversal.
+Helps highlight a brief pause in a trend before it moves again.

 How Can You Trade An Inside Bar Candle Pattern?

-Enter long if price breaks above the high; enter short if it breaks below the low.
+• Entry Points: Enter long if the price moves above the marked high.
+Enter short if it slips below the low, giving a clean direction to follow.

 Share this article: